adgeli/The_Supply_Blockchain/source_code/Kovan_Test_Cases.md

 ## `Stage 2 Test`

-Next test case is to execute a transaction for stage 2 with expected resutls to have the contract advance to the next stage, payment of 2 Ethereum to stage 2 owners account and the contact balance to decrease by the stage 2 amount.
+Next test case is to execute a transaction for stage 2 with expected results to have the contract advance to the next stage, payment of 2 Ethereum to stage 2 owners account and the contact balance to decrease by the stage 2 amount.

 Stage 2 Owners Opening Balance
 ![Stage2 Open Balance](screenshots/test_stg2_open_bal.JPG)